Meta-analysis of Censored Adverse Events: Introduction

-Another key challenge in the meta-analysis of treatment-related AEs is the rarity of such events \citep{bhaumik2012meta}.
-Standard methods to model binary patient outcomes such as AEs rely on either approximation methods based on the normal distribution or exact methods based on the binomial distribution \citep{hamza2008binomial}.
-However, when the observed events are rare, approximation approaches may provide poor estimates of the true incidences and lead to significantly biased results \citep{luft1993calculating, carriere2001good, bradburn2007much, lane2013meta}.
-Some recent efforts have been made to overcome this limitation, including the Poisson random effects model to estimate relative risk between two treatment groups \citep{cai2010meta}, asymptotically unbiased estimation for the treatment effect and heterogeneity parameter in the random-effect model \citep{bhaumik2012meta}, and the exact meta-analysis approach to combine inferences based on \textit{p}-values from multiples studies in the rare event setting \citep{liu2014exact}.
-However, all the above methods were all developed for meta-analysis of rare events when there is no data missingness.
+Although censored AE data is a common issue in drug safety analysis, it has been largely overlooked in the development of meta-analysis methodology.
+In fact, the focus of attention in meta-analyses of treatment-related AEs has been mostly on the rarity of such events \citep{bhaumik2012meta}. {Standard methods to model binary patient outcomes such as AE incidences rely on either approximation methods based on the normal distribution or exact methods based on the binomial distribution \citep{hamza2008binomial}.
+When the observed events are rare, approximation approaches may provide poor estimates of the true incidences and lead to significantly biased results \citep{luft1993calculating, carriere2001good, bradburn2007much, lane2013meta}.} Some recent efforts have been made to overcome this limitation, including the Poisson random-effect model to estimate relative risk between two treatment groups \citep{cai2010meta}, and asymptotically unbiased estimation for the treatment effect and heterogeneity parameter in the random-effect model \citep{bhaumik2012meta}.
+However, these methods were all developed for meta-analysis without missing data.

+Most of the research on missing data in meta-analysis focuses on situations when the estimate from the whole study is missing \citep{pigott1994methods}, or on the analysis of treatment efficacy in different patterns \citep{white2008allowingA, white2008allowingB, higgins2008imputation, mavridis2014addressing}.
+Due to the lack of appropriate analytic methods to address the problem of censored AE data , in current meta-analytic applications, most studies either totally ignored the AEs with low incidence, or completely discarded the studies with missing AE data \citep{silva2006statin}, contributing to substantial publication selection bias or estimation error.